Reg Quartly: Television and radio

 With the advent of television in Australia in the 1950s Quartly was one of the actors who regularly contributed to the Captain Fortune Show (also known as Captain Fortune's Saturday Party), a popular children's program which first broadcast on Sydney's ATN-7 in 1957.
 He appeared there in the role of the clown named "Uncle Reg" or "Uncle Reggie".

 From 1962 he worked in ATN-7's Saturday children's program The Town of Make Believe which had "evolved from Captain Fortune’s work" and was compered by Arch McKirdy ("Uncle Mac") "assisted by 'Uncle' Reg Quartly".

-Quartly took the lead role when in 1966 The Town of Make Believe was renamed Fun Fair and given a new time slot of 2am on Saturday.
+Quartly took the lead role when in 1966 The Town of Make Believe was renamed Fun Fair and given a new time slot of 2 pm on Saturday.

 He also appeared in the role of Auntie Flo on the ABN-2's Partyland program.

 Quartly worked many years as a comic on Sydney radio stations, particularly on 2KY for 30 years and 2UE for 15 years.
 On Radio 2UW in 1941 he introduced characters and enacted scenes from Charles Dickens's novels in his program Mr. Pickwick Presents.
-In about the same year he co-wrote the words and music of the song "Chins up high" for voice and piano with ukelele chord diagrams for 2UW.
+In about the same year he co-wrote the words and music of the song "Chins up high" for voice and piano with ukulele chord diagrams for 2UW.

 He appeared in the comedy series Archie in Australia broadcast on ABC radio in 1957.